Salesforce MCP server

 Authentication Setup

-You can connect to Salesforce using one of two authentication methods:
+You can connect to Salesforce using one of three authentication methods:

 1. Set up your Salesforce credentials